vankiaio/vktjs/README.md

 ### NodeJS Dependency

-`npm install eosjs@beta` or `yarn add eosjs@beta`
+`npm install vktjs@beta` or `yarn add vktjs@beta`

 ### Browser Distribution

 Clone this repository locally then run `npm run build-web` or `yarn build-web`.
 The browser distribution will be located in `dist-web` and can be directly copied into your project repository.
 The `dist-web` folder contains minified bundles ready for production, along with source mapped versions of the library for debugging.
-For full browser usage examples, [see the documentation](https://eosio.github.io/eosjs/guides/1.-Browsers.html).
+For full browser usage examples, [see the documentation](https://vankiaio.github.io/vktjs/guides/1.-Browsers.html).

 ## Import